Julia Conley, Staff Writer - Raw Story / Common Dreams

 Governor Ron DeSantis opened 2023 with the appointment of six political allies to the college’s 13-member board of trustees who vowed to drastically alter the supposedly “woke”-friendly learning environment on its Sarasota campus.
 At its first meeting in late January, the revamped panel voted to fire the college president, Patricia Okker, without cause and appoint a former Republican state legislator and education commissioner in her place.

-Over the ensuing weeks, board members have dismissed the college’s head librarian and director of diversity programs and denied tenure to five professors who had been […]
+Over the ensuing weeks, board members have dismissed the college’s head librarian and director of diversity programs and denied tenure to five professors who had […]

 One of my major dislikes of the Republican Party is the way they treat the Biden family.
 Think about it.
 On December 18, 1972, just weeks after being elected the junior senator from Delaware, Joe Biden’s first wife, Neilia, and their 13-month-old daughter, Naomi, were killed in a car accident when a tractor-trailer struck their vehicle while they were out shopping for a Christmas tree.
 In 2015, Beau Biden, Biden’s eldest son, and Iraqi war veteran, died of brain cancer at the age of 46.
 Even before that happened Biden struggled to support his younger son Hunter who had become lost in Crack and alcohol addiction.
 None of this had anything to do with politics, it was just a decades long saga of family tragedies.
 If those same events had happened in your family, or you witnessed them happening to the family of a friend, do you think a little compassion might be the appropriate response?
 As we can see each day this has not been the Republican response.
 Instead they have used these tragedies to seek political advantage, and no one more than Marjorie Taylor Greene who, for me, is the manifestation of what my mother would have termed, slut.